 Involvement of the hypothalamus may result in polyuria/polydipsia 4, as well as obesity, sexual precocity and endocrine dysfunction (e.g. short stature).
 Diencephalic symptoms include a change in alertness and hyperactivity.

-In large intracranial tumours symptoms of raised intracranial pressure, focal neurological deficits and hydrocephalus from distortion of the midbrain may also be encountered.
+In large intracranial tumors, symptoms of raised intracranial pressure, focal neurological deficits and hydrocephalus from distortion of the midbrain may also be encountered.

 The most widely accepted classification of optic pathway gliomas is the Dodge classification that was first proposed by Dodge et al. in 1958 8.
-The Dodge classification divides these tumours into just three groups based on anatomical localisation:
+The Dodge classification divides these tumors into just three groups based on anatomical localization:

 - stage 1: optic nerves only